RuanMeiMains/RuanMeiMains.github.io/docs/index.md

     ---

-    Start earning virtual currency by being active in our Discord server!
+    Start earning virtual currency by being active and playing games in our Discord server!
 You can grab some exclusive roles and collectibles in our server shop with the currency you earn.
-Check it out by sending ?currency in our Discord server!
+Check it out by sending `?currency` in our Discord server!

     <a href="https://discord.gg/ruanmei" target="_blank">:material-arrow-right: Head to our Discord server!</a>